Homemade Jam: Rhubarb Jam or Rhubarb Raspberry

 I hardly ever make pure raspberry jam unless I have such a bumper crop that I don’t know what else to do with them.
 We use them ‘fresh’ every single day.
 Out of hand of course, on cereal in the morning, on salads, in desserts, in smoothies, . . . .
 I love to make a couple beautiful raspberry pies in the summer.
 I fill my freezer with raspberries to use all winter long.
 We wait a whole year for raspberries to come on, and there’s nothing quite as wonderful as ‘garden fresh’ raspberries, but their season is only a few weeks long and then they’re done.
 I am highly motivated to not miss them.
 Rhubarb on the other hand, just keeps on giving and giving.
 Rhubarb extends the raspberries.
 It’s like that.
 The quiet, subtle friend who stands in the background, making you look good and getting all it’s satisfaction from doing so.
 How can you not love rhubarb?

-The other thing I love about rhubarb jam is that it doesn’t need a lot of sugar, and it doesn’t require pectin to set up and be the beautiful consistency you want to spread on your morning toast.
+The other thing I love about rhubarb jam is that it doesn’t need a lot of sugar, and though it doesn’t have natural pectin, it sets up beautifully, in the consistency you’d want to spread on your morning toast.
 If you’ve made the typical pectin recipe for any kind of jam, you know there’s more sugar than fruit in it; sometimes double the amount. yikes!
 That kept me from loving jam, and certainly from making a lot of jam most of my adult life.
 In fact, the current pectin recipe for rhubarb jam calls for 3 cups chopped rhubarb with 5 cups sugar, a pouch of pectin and even a few drops of red food colouring. yikes again!
 That’s a LOTTA sugar!
 And I hate using food colouring.
 That’s another reason I often pair rhubarb with other fruit for jam.
 Rhubarb isn’t all red, and when you cook the jam, it can sometimes be a little ‘brownish’ (hence the food colouring in some recipes).
 Adding other fruits half way through the process adds COLOUR!

 12 cups chopped rhubarb